Orthography: Romanized Japanese when here printed in italic type

 Some names and words of Japanese origin have been adopted into English with spellings which may no longer be phonetically accurate.

-Written as English these forms appear here in normal type (Rakusan as opposed to 楽山 Rakuzan).
+Written as English these forms appear here in normal type (for example, Rakusan as opposed to 楽山, Rakuzan).

 The Rakusan Archive Project: The Rakusan Archive Project is a non-profit organization whose goal

-is to provide information about Rakusan Tsuchiya and his artworks to the public.
+is to provide information to the public about Rakusan Tsuchiya and his artworks.

 In order to accomplish this, a permanent study archive of materials is being assembled and endowed, and a major book is in preparation which will eventually accompany a comprehensive catalogue of Rakusan artworks.

-At present Rakusan.net (and Rakusan.org, and Rakuzan.org) offer only a small selection of the material already assembled.
+Currently, the Rakusan.net website (linked also from Rakusan.org, and Rakuzan.org) includes only a small selection of the material already assembled.
+The website offers reference information only, and none of the artworks are for sale.

-The project is ongoing, and anyone with detailed questions regarding information not yet posted here, or with additional material to offer, is encouraged to contact us.
+The Rakusan Archive Project is ongoing, and anyone with detailed questions regarding information not yet posted here, or with additional documentary material to offer, is encouraged to contact us.
+As new information is obtained, the existing entries will be updated and corrected as required.
+Some detail expansions of particular sub-pages are still in progress, and several sections of the website remain under construction.

-Rakusan's woodblock prints are presented here arranged by series, each on separate pages.
+Rakusan's woodblock print designs are presented here arranged by series, each on separate pages.

 A linking index to these series pages appears at the gallery page.
 (The same link also appears with others at the top of each of the main pages.)